Make People Better: Reception and review

-Courtney Small on Point of View Magazine gives a positive review, remarking: "A necessary conversation starter, Make People Better is an intriguing examination of a scientist who was hung out to dry by a community who helped elevate him in the fist place."
+Courtney Small on Point of View Magazine gives a positive review, remarking: "A necessary conversation starter, Make People Better is an intriguing examination of a scientist who was hung out to dry by a community who helped elevate him in the first place."
 Liz Whittemore on Reel News Daily agrees, commenting that it "does an excellent job of putting scientific advances into perspective."
 Chris Jones on The Atlanta Mail commented it as "an excellent film for anyone interested in" the understanding of scientific development.

 However, the film received mostly critical reviews.
 Beandrea July on The New York Times criticised the film, saying that "a glut of animations and B-roll footage makes the film's visuals feel convoluted, and a flat narrative structure further muddies the waters."
-She also wrote that the way Sheehy presented the story was clumsy and "deflating the films dramatic tension with so little fanfare that the information’s premature landing barely registers."
+She also wrote that the way Sheehy presented the story was clumsy and "deflating the films dramatic tension with so little fanfare that the information's premature landing barely registers."
 She also criticised the film for omitting the news that He was released (in April 2022) while the film was being made.
 Christopher Cross on Tilt said that the documentary is a narrow-sighted view as the case is not just for scientists, and argues that Sheehy "ignores some of the most glaring facets of a hugely impactful breakthrough.
 As a thriller, Make People Better is solid, but as a documentary, it's better enjoyed as a Wikipedia article."

 G. Owen Schaefer, a biomedical ethicist at the National University of Singapore said, "The documentary does not reflect critically on its own title.
 The origin of the phrase "make people better" is surprising and the film's most clever narrative moment, so I won't spoil it.
 But does heritable gene editing really make people better?
 Perhaps instead, it makes better people."